coralogix/telemetry-shippers/otel-integration/k8s-helm/README.md

 Installing `otel-integration` is also possible on clusters that support running Windows workloads on Windows node alongside Linux nodes (such as [EKS](https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html), [AKS](https://learn.microsoft.com/en-us/azure/aks/windows-faq?tabs=azure-cli) or [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster-windows)).
 The collector will be installed on Linux nodes, as these components are supported only on Linux operating systems.
 Conversely, the agent will be installed on both Linux and Windows nodes as a daemonset, in order to collect metrics for both operating systems.
 In order to do so, the chart needs to be installed with few adjustments.

+Depending on your Windows server version, you might need to adjust the image you are using with the Windows agent.
+The default image is `coralogixrepo/opentelemetry-collector-contrib-windows:<semantic_version>`.
+For Windows 2022 servers, please use `coralogixrepo/opentelemetry-collector-contrib-windows:<semantic_version>-windows2022` version.
+You can do this by adjusting the `opentelemetry-agent-windows.image.tag` value in the `values-windows.yaml` file.

 First make sure to add our Helm charts repository to the local repos list with the following command:

 ```bash